shravanblocsys/Defi-Markets/defi-markets-admin-main/README.md

 ---

+Notes

+- `VITE_API_BASE_URL` is automatically prefixed in all requests via the shared `apiRequest` helper and the `Authorization` header is attached when a token is present in `sessionStorage`.
+- Default base URL (if env is missing) is `http://0.0.0.0:3400/api`.

 ## 🔐 Solana Sign-In (SIWS) Flow

 The app implements a 4-step Solana Sign-In (Sign-In With Solana) flow used for wallet authentication.